ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 ### Configuring an Artifactory npm build job in your pipeline
 {: #config_artifactory_npm}

-Before you configure an npm build job in your pipeline, you must have a working pipeline that can use your build SCM repo as input and you must configure Artifactory for your toolchain.
+Before you configure an npm build job in your pipeline, you must have a working pipeline that can use your build SCM repo as input.
+You must also configure Artifactory for your toolchain.
 For instructions to configure Artifactory, see the [Artifactory](#artifactory) section.

 Configure {{site.data.keyword.deliverypipeline}} to add an npm build job: